dhhyi/travel-packlist/README.md

 ## Technology

 This app is developed using Angular 18 with the new experimental zoneless change detection strategy.
 Wherever possible, I used signals do model data flow.
 This application doesn't use external libraries and just relies on browser API where needed.
+For styling, I used TailwindCSS (https://tailwindcss.com/).
+The icons are Google Material Icons (https://fonts.google.com/icons).

 ## Development